RemyIsCool/AnimatedFox/README.md

 If you would like your tabs to be centered, set the option "minimal-gruvbox-material-firefox.centered-tabs" to true in about:config.

+This theme might work with other color schemes, but I can't guarantee it.

 For the new tab page, see https://github.com/RemyIsCool/New-Tab-Page.